 In addition, this product contains an aptly-named cocktail of botanical ingredients that are present in moderate to low concentrations.
 They include the skin-lightening ingredients arbutin (glucosylated HQ) and mulberry; calming willow bark and caffeine; as well as the quercetin antioxidant.

-Finally, there are also low amounts the antioxidants ubiquinone (CoQ10) and vitamin E (as a novel and unproven organophosphate salt).
-Rounding out this second “cocktail,” are the hydrating panthenol (vitamin B5) and sodium hyaluronate water-binding agents.
+Finally, there are also low amounts of the antioxidants ubiquinone (CoQ10) and vitamin E (as a novel and unproven organophosphate salt).
+Rounding out this second “cocktail” are the hydrating panthenol (vitamin B5) and sodium hyaluronate water-binding agents.

 Something Blu… New

 As with most skin care releases, there’s always a few new(er) ingredients included in a formulation to boost interest and press.
 Fortunately, the marketing team behind this brand chose wisely to not focus on them.
 Another wise decision: to include new ingredients that actually have potential.

 As the non-vehicular ingredient that’s present in the highest amount, this extract does have some limited evidentiary support in terms of efficacy.
 When applied (in vitro) to human dermal fibroblasts, it was shown to reduce the hydrogen peroxide-induced repression of DNA replication (Experiemtnal Dermatology).
 This would have a theoretical positive effect in terms of reducing the effects of stress-induced premature senescence.
 Of course, none of this has been demonstrated in a statistically significant way in any clinical study.
 But hey, it’s better than nothing right?

 Azelaic Amino Acid